 - Do you drink or use drugs by yourself?

 - Do you often drink or use drugs to get ready for a social event?

 - Are you truthful about your alcohol or drug use?

-If you would like to speak directly with a Counselor about anxiety, contact the Office of Counseling Services.
+If you would like to speak directly with a Licensed Professional Counselor about substance use, contact the Office of Counseling Services.